Altinn/altinn-studio-docs/content/architecture/application/altinn-platform/storage/_index.md

-title | LanguageString[] | application title in different languages validFrom | dateTime | when the application is valid from validTo | dateTime? | when the application is valid to elementTypes | ElementType[] | the elements that are part of an applciation instance maxSize | integer | the maximum number of bytes that the data elements can have
+title | LanguageString[] | application title in different languages validFrom | dateTime | when the application is valid from validTo | dateTime? | when the application is valid to dataTypes | ElementType[] | the elements that are part of an applciation instance maxSize | integer | the maximum number of bytes that the data elements can have

 ### Operations